litonarefin/admin-bar/readme.txt

 == Description ==

 This plugin turns on or off Admin Bar in front end, for all users.

+== Installation ==
+1. Upload the Downloaded "admin-bar.zip" Folder to the `/wp-content/plugins/` directory
+2. Or, UNZIP "admin-bar.zip" folder and Upload admin-bar on "wp-content/plugins/" folder via FTP or Copy and Paste on your Local Computer

 == Changelog ==